Urban and Cultural Explorations in China

 - be able to understand the nature of cultural stereotyping and how to address these issues more productively in everyday life.

-Here is the syllabus for the program: Urban and Cultural Explorations in China - syllabus.pdf
+Here is the syllabus for the 2018 program: Urban and Cultural Explorations in China Syllabus updates.pdf

 The faculty director for this program is Professor Mark Reisinger, Associate Professor and Director of Undergraduate Studies at Geography Department, and the Faculty Master of Newing College.
-The co-director of this program is Professor John Chaffee, Distinguished Service Professor at History and Asian and Asian American Studies Departments.
+The co-director of the program is Karoline Kaon, Career Consulting Assistant at the Fleishman Center.
+Karoline was a Fulbright ETA in Taiwan and served as an adjunct in China for the University Readiness Program (URP).

 Student living arrangements will be arranged by the Open House Education Foundation (OHEF), a non-profit organization based in Beijing, China that works closely with Binghamton University to bring university resources to Chinese high schools, linking up professionals who share the same vision of developing innovative international education programs.
 Participating students will stay at hotels in the five cities they will visit, and the OHEF will make all necessary arrangements before students depart for the program.
 The OHEF will also make all travel arrangements in China in addition to providing support for pastoral care and assistance in any emergencies as well as a support person to travel with the group.

-Here is the itinerary of the program: Urban and Cultural Explorations in China - itinerary.pdf
+Here is the itinerary of the program: Study Abroad Brochure2018.pdf

-All students should consult with the Financial Aid Advising Office about what the implications of this cost would be for them individually.
-Federal and New York State financial aid is generally applicable to this study abroad program.
-The Binghamton Financial Aid Advising Office is able to consider only the applications of students matriculated at Binghamton University for degree study.
+Federal and New York State financial aid is generally applicable to study abroad programs.
+The amount of financial aid that you may be eligible to receive is of an individual nature.
+All students should print out the above estimate of costs sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
+The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

-Students applying for this program may be eligible to apply for various need-based and merit-based education abroad scholarships.
-Click here
+Students applying for this program are highly encouraged to apply for the:

-If you have any questions about the program, please contact Professor Mark Reisinger, the faculty director for the program, at firstname.lastname@example.org, or Professor John Chaffee, the faculty co-director for the program, at email@example.com.
+If you have any questions about the program, please contact Professor Mark Reisinger, the faculty director for the program, at email@example.com, or Karoline Kaon, the faculty co-director for the program, at firstname.lastname@example.org.